redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-22-Linux-Kernel-Debugging-using-Workstation.md

 Hello there fellas!

 Let's [continue](https://redbilledpanda.github.io/2023/03/19/Linux-Kernel-Compilation-PartII.html) our (mis)adventure(:smiley:) with the Linux kernel.
-We ran into an OOPs but due to lack of time (and inclination :grin:), we had to relegate the task.
-Well, this time around, we'll try to get it fixed or at least have our debugging setup fixed.
+We ran into an OOPs but due to lack of time (and inclination :grin:), we had to delay the task.
+Well, this time around, we'll try to get it addressed or at least have our debugging setup fixed.

 Our Linux Kernel debugging setup consists of two virtual machines, quite similar to our [FreeBSD kernel debugging](https://redbilledpanda.github.io/2023/03/11/Kernel-Debugging-using-workstation.html).
 One of them would drive the debug process, we'll call that VM as the debugger VM, also called the Master.
 It's peer VM will host the kernel that would be debugged; we'll call that the debugee or the slave VM.
 We'll have them connected using a windows named pipe, similar to what we did with our FreeBSD setup.
 Refer to that post for pictures explaining this.